VictoriaMetrics/VictoriaLogs/docs/victorialogs/vlagent.md

 * `-kubernetesCollector.includeNamespaceLabels` (default: `false`) - attach Namespace labels to every log entry.
 * `-kubernetesCollector.includeNamespaceAnnotations` (default: `false`) - attach Namespace annotations to every log entry.

-Note that vlagent does not update node or pod labels during runtime.
+Note that vlagent does not update node, pod, or namespace labels and annotations during runtime. vlagent automatically discovers new namespaces created after startup and fetches their metadata.
-Therefore, if node/pod metadata changes, you must restart vlagent to apply those changes.
+However, if labels or annotations of existing nodes, pods, or namespaces are changed, you must restart vlagent to apply those changes.

 ## Monitoring